USA Spec iPod® Interface for Nissan

 App Streaming (in Direct Mode): Direct mode also lets you listen to the sound from your iPhone's downloaded music apps (such as Pandora, iHeart Radio, SiriusXM, etc.) through your factory head unit & speakers.
 You will continue to control your iPhone's apps & view song/artist information from its touchscreen.

 Note: Your iPhone will need an active Data Plan account with connection to the Internet via 3G, EDGE, or WiFi.
 You will also need applicable music service accounts.

 iPod Text: The Artist name and song title text can be displayed on the radio when using the Folder control mode.

-We do sell the replacement iPOD cable, here it is on our website. http://www.crutchfield.com/p_581CBP105/USA-Spec-CB-PA-105-iPod-Cable.html?search=CB+PA105&osp=cb-pa105&tp=125 If you purchased the product from Crutchfield, feel free to contact our Tech Support team.
-They can see if there may be another cause or an option for replacement.
-Our toll-free Tech Support number is printed on your invoice, and is also available under the "My Orders" tab in the "My Account" section of our website. [ Kenny Dec 31, 2015 ] Staff
+If you purchased the product from Crutchfield, feel free to contact our Tech Support team.
+They can walk you through the install.
+Our toll-free Tech Support number is printed on your invoice, and is also available under the "My Orders" tab in the "My Account" section of our website.
+If you did not purchase the unit from Crutchfield, then you may want to contact the manufacturer.
+You can also post your question in our forums: http://community.crutchfield.com.
+Or try our online support center: http://crutchfield.custhelp.com/app/answers/list/kw/. [ Krissy Mar 07, 2014 ] Staff